 As the regulatory and epidemiological environment continues to evolve, we remain committed to working closely with public health regulatory authorities to understand the longer-term need for vaccines and respond appropriately.

-We are also leveraging our Industrial Affairs capacities worldwide to manufacture authorized COVID-19 vaccines.
+We are also leveraging our Manufacturing and Supply capacities worldwide to manufacture authorized COVID-19 vaccines.

 Frequently Asked Questions